WaffleSmacker/WaffleSmacker/StreamerBotCode/Predictions/Create and Resolve Predictions V1.0.0.md

 Use the "!TestPredictionStart" to simply set up a new prediction.

-If everything was set up correctly you should notice in OBS that a prediction was created.
+If everything was set up correctly you should notice in OBS that a prediction was created.<br>
 ![Prediction Created](https://github.com/WaffleSmacker/WaffleSmacker/assets/131427794/6c538184-38ee-4939-87a3-7dd2333aa2bf)

-Next, try to do !PredictionOutcome1 to resolve the prediction!
+Next, try to do !PredictionOutcome1 to resolve the prediction!<br>
 ![Prediction Resolved](https://github.com/WaffleSmacker/WaffleSmacker/assets/131427794/3b24ba6e-66fb-48bf-890e-dcd094ed4fe1)